crni99/airport-automation/README.md

 - Implement input validation techniques to enhance the reliability of the API.

 ### API Behavior Customization
-- Customize model validation error responses to conform to RFC 9457, with detailed problem details and trace identifiers for easier debugging.
+- Customize model validation error responses to conform to **`RFC 9457`**, with detailed problem details and trace identifiers for easier debugging.

 ### Working with Services and Dependency Injection
 - Employ services and dependency injection to promote modularity and maintainability in the codebase.